mprat/mprat.github.io/_posts/2013-07-10-meet-mission-program.md

 published: false
 ---

+While I was at MIT, I heard about a program called MEET, an NGO that brings Israeli and Palestinian students together through the hard task of learning computer science and business.

 I worked for MEET as an instructor in summer 2013 teaching web programming (MVC patterns, Django, HTML, CSS, Javascript).

 <p class="detail-text"> Student computer science curriculum:</p>